 It was completely unexpected and totally transporting, something sacred and beautiful in the midst of absolutely ordinary life.

-As you continue to set your direction for the new year, remember that the guidance you seek is often hiding in plain sight.
+These kinds of experiences are a good reminder that the guidance you seek is often hiding in plain sight.
 Set a direction based on what you know now, take the next step, and allow the path to unfold.